-Old Airport Elliniko
+Old Airport of Athens (Elliniko)

-Old Airport Elliniko
+Old Airport of Athens (Elliniko)

 At that time he had a 1,800 meters landing runway and in 1950, he acquired a second corridor of 2,250 meters.
 Usually, only the western (Alimos) side operated, but in 1969, the eastern terminal, which was designed by the American-Polish architect E. Saarinen, was inaugurated.
 In 1970, the main runway was extended to 3,500 meters while concurrently the Hellenic government instructed Aeroports de Paris and Frankfurt Airport to select a suitable airport transfer location.
 Spata was chosen, but construction was never undertaken.
 In 2001, the airport was closed forever.
 In April 2011, the Olympic Airways Museum at the western terminal opened, which included 3 aircraft that were parked at the airport closure.